 “The Popps, Kents, Emilians, Ellenwoods and every ACRES member can be proud of this and the more than 100 other examples of preserved properties that prove what we can accomplish together.
 We preserve land forever — one acre, one day at a time.”

-The Emanuel M. Popp Nature Preserve is closed to the public and open only to members, only once a year.
-The annual Popp Open House for members will be 1-4 pm Sunday, Oct.
-22, at the preserve, 12129 Tonkel Road.
-To become an ACRES member, visit the Open House or acreslandtrust.org/join
+The Emanuel M. Popp Nature Preserve is closed to the public and open to ACRES members, only once a year.

-The Open House will be presented by Larry Biggerstaff, Popp caretaker, and include caretaker cottage tours, a campfire, hotdogs, refreshments and hiking in the old-growth forest.
+The Open House is presented by Larry Biggerstaff, Popp caretaker, and include caretaker cottage tours, a campfire, hotdogs, refreshments and hiking in the old-growth forest.